xpertbot/craft-wheelform/README.md

 If using getCrsfInput() make sure you are submitting it with the rest of your form.

-### CSV Export
+### Form Tools
-CSV Exporter can be based on entry date, under Admin > Utilities > Form Tools.
+- CSV Exporter can be based on entry date, under Admin > Utilities > Form Tools.
+- Form Fields can be exported as a JSON file.
+- Form Fields can be imported from a valid JSON file.

 ### Custom Email Template
 Custom Twig templates can be used using these steps: